 - Add the vanilla extract, chocolate chips, and pecans.
 Gently fold the ingredients to avoid deflating the meringue.

-👉 PRO TIP: I used a clear vanilla extract so that the meringue would stay as white as possible, but you can use whatever you have on hand.
+PRO TIP: I use a clear vanilla extract so that the meringue will stay as white as possible, but you can use whatever you have on hand.

 - Drop the meringue mixture by teaspoons, spacing about an inch apart, on foil-lined baking sheets.